BELIEF-FAITH

 *discernment: Adam and Eve

 You will be judged after your fashion of judgment, whether from vitriol or love or by personal standards.
 This form of judgment will then be returned to you.
 Thus the prohibition when Jesus says, “By with what judgment you judge, you shall be judged; and with the same measure (nature) you use, it will be measured back to you,” Matt.
 7.2.
-The approach Jesus recommends proceeds from the spirit within, not how you size up a person and then make a series of judgments, which would be based on personal attitudes or soul nature, either of which might be afflicted.
+The approach Jesus recommends proceeds from the spirit within, not how you size up a person and then make a series of judgments, which would be based on personal attitudes or your own soul nature.

 It is better to judge yourself, as this may counsel love toward others.
 To judge righteously (carefully, after His values and the nature of His spirit) and to walk in faith are both important components of the Way.